Climbing Mt. Kilimanjaro via the Western Breach Route

 Theoretically you could also add a crater visit to a standard climb schedule by climbing down into the crater on your summit day and back up.
 It would take an extra two hours to get down, have a good look around and get back.

 Sounds good in theory.
 In reality you won't have the energy, and by the time you reach the peak you won't care.
+(Yes, that's what lack of oxygen does to you.)
 If you are serious about seeing the crater, do spend a night there.

 Also make sure you allow LOTS of time for acclimatisation on the way there, otherwise your body won't allow you to spend a night at that height (5729 m/18796 ft).